Posts Tagged ‘aging’

 Aesthetic Professionals and Interdisciplinary Collaboration

-Aesthetics is a branch of philosophy or science pertaining to the nature of art and beauty and aesthetic professionals are those whom are specially trained in the art of beauty.
-Utilizing a full team of medical aesthetic professionals, including a Plastic Surgeon, Dermatologist, Nurse Injector, Estheticians and Certified Laser Technicians, we are able to take advantage of interdisciplinary collaboration.
+Aesthetics is a branch of philosophy or science pertaining to the nature of art and beauty.
+Aesthetic professionals are those whom are specially trained in the art of beauty.
+Utilizing a full team of medical aesthetic professionals, including a Plastic Surgeon, Dermatologist, Nurse Injector, Estheticians and Certified Laser Technicians, we are able to take advantage of an interdisciplinary collaboration.
 Each professional possess a special set of skills that contributes to a truly comprehensive approach toward an attractive, youthful face.

 Bone

-Bad news ladies, we begin to see bone loss as early as our 40′s, where men may not notice bone loss until their mid 60′s.
-This leads me to speculate that our complicated hormones may play a factor in bone density.
+Bad news ladies, we begin to see bone loss as early as our 40’s, where men may not notice bone loss until their mid 60’s.
+Hormones can play a factor in bone density.
 As we age bone density can decrease, leading to diseases such as osteoporosis.
 Your doctor can help you monitor and address issues of bone density loss.
 Maintaining a healthy diet with enough calcium vitamin D and magnesium can also help prevent bone density loss.

 Muscle